-- The proposed school is located at 11 Melbourne Street, Stalybridge SK15 2JE. - It is proposed that the school will provide full-time education for up to 30 pupils, aged between 14 and 16 years. - The proposed school will cater for pupils with SEND.
-It is intended that it will cater for pupils with autism and pupils with social, emotional and mental health needs.
-It is expected that all of the pupils will have an EHC plan. - The proprietor has a limited company called First Steps Together Limited.
-The proprietor body is made up of two directors.
-An executive headteacher has already been appointed and is in post.
-The proprietor intends to employ a head of school who will solely work at this school when it opens.
+- The proposed school is located at 103 Crescent Road, Dukinfield SK16 4HG. - It is proposed that the school will provide full-time education for up to 45 pupils, aged between 11 and 16 years. - The proposed school will cater for pupils with SEND.
+It is intended that it will cater for pupils with social, emotional and mental health needs.
+It is expected that all of the pupils will have an EHC plan. - The proprietor is a limited company called First Steps Together Limited.
+It is made up of two directors. - An executive headteacher has already been appointed and is in post.
+The proprietor intends to employ a head of school, who will solely work at this school when it opens.
 There is a governing body in place. - The proprietor does not intend to use any alternative provision.